bennybroseph/CleanBot/docs/managing-bots.md

 of that class available, and Death Knights require you to be level 55+.
 If none can be summoned, the recruiter says so.

+The same recruiting is also on the [Action Bar](action-bar.md)'s **Recruit** button — a flyout of class → role → gender (left-click it for a fully random bot) — so you can build a party without opening the Dungeon Finder.

 ## Party/Raid commands

 The **Party/Raid** section has buttons that broadcast to every bot at once — Summon, Eat &